ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

                 legend.text = element_text(size = 20))
 ```

-#Parliamentary status when the race was launched
+### Barplot Parliamentary status when the race was launched

 ```
 pdata %>%
   filter(!is.na(ref_nselectorateText)) %>%